Parth018/Invoice-generator-master-react/README.md

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB) ![](https://img.shields.io/badge/bootstrap-%23563D7C.svg?style=for-the-badge&logo=bootstrap&logoColor=white)

 An Invoice creator project built with React.
 Add itemized items, and configure quantity, prices, tax rates, and discounts.
 Download the Invoice as PDFs to your device.
-Uses [jspdf-react](https://www.npmjs.com/package/jspdf-react) for capture the data from the modal and covert it from canvas -> to pdf.
+Uses [jspdf-react](https://www.npmjs.com/package/jspdf-react) to capture the data from the modal and covert it from canvas -> to pdf.

 ### Live Demo